Watch Alchemist Accelerator’s Demo Day right here

 Fuse

-Next Generation Inventory Software.
-In the US, $1 Trillion or 20% of Retail Sales are Lost every Year Because of Stockouts and Overstocks.
-We Prevent this Loss by Algorithmically Generating a Demand Forecast and Centralizing it with Real-time Sales, Inventory, and Procurement Data.
-Team: Anna Tolmach (Wharton, Stanford MBA), Rachel Liaw (Stanford, UCLA, JD Candidate, 2018), Bridget Vuong (Stanford University, MS CS)
+Next-generation inventory software.
+In the U.S., $1 trillion, or 20 percent of retail sales, are Lost every year because of stockouts and overstocks.
+We prevent this loss by algorithmically generating a demand forecast and centralizing it with real-time sales, inventory and procurement data.
+Team: Anna Tolmach (Wharton, Stanford MBA), Rachel Liaw (Stanford, UCLA, JD Candidate, 2018), Bridget Vuong (Stanford University, MS CS).

 Moesif

-Platform that Makes Sense of the World’s API Data to Change How APIs are Created, Debugged, and Used.
-Team: Derric Gilling (Intel Xeon Phi CPU Architect, Computer Eng @University of Michigan), Xing Wang (Executive Producer @Zynga, previously Microsoft, Computer Science @MIT)
+Platform that makes sense of the world’s API data to change how APIs are created, debugged and used.
+Team: Derric Gilling (Intel Xeon Phi CPU Architect, Computer Eng @University of Michigan), Xing Wang (Executive Producer @Zynga, previously Microsoft, Computer Science @MIT).

-Farmwise (Previously DeepLook)
+Farmwise (previously DeepLook)

-Sustainable Farming, at Scale.
-Team: Sebastien Boyer (CS MIT), Thomas Palomares (MS&E Stanford)
+Sustainable farming at scale.
+Team: Sebastien Boyer (CS MIT), Thomas Palomares (MS&E Stanford).

 Text IQ

-Protecting Enterprises from High-Stakes Legal Disasters by Using AI to Identify Sensitive, Reputationally Damaging, and Privileged Documents that Frequently Get Missed by Human Analysts And Attorneys.
-Team: Apoorv Agarwal (Ph.D. in Computer Science, Columbia, original contributor of IBM Watson), Omar Haroun (JD/MBA, Columbia, 3x Founder with recent exit).
+Protecting enterprises from high-stakes legal disasters by using AI to identify sensitive, reputationally damaging and privileged documents that frequently get missed by human analysts and attorneys.
+Team: Apoorv Agarwal (PhD in Computer Science, Columbia, original contributor of IBM Watson), Omar Haroun (JD/MBA, Columbia, 3x founder with recent exit).

 Deep Relevance

-Internal Fraud Monitoring Platform that Uses Behavioral AI to Help Finance & Audit Teams Prevent Employee & Vendor Fraud.
-Team: Kiran Ratnapu (VP Risk Technology, Merrill Lynch, MIT, IIT Bombay), Prasanna Kumar (Healthcare & Machine learning at Epic & startups, IIT Bombay CS)
+Internal fraud monitoring platform that uses behavioral AI to help finance and audit teams prevent employee and vendor fraud.
+Team: Kiran Ratnapu (VP Risk Technology, Merrill Lynch, MIT, IIT Bombay), Prasanna Kumar (healthcare and machine learning at Epic and startups, IIT Bombay CS).

 Strypes

-3D Visualizations Powering New Digital Experiences for Consumers Across all Devices and Browsers.
-Team: Alexa Fleischman (EMC, Box, Boston College), Zack Fleischman (Microsoft Xbox, Zynga, Carnegie Mellon University), Matt Schiller (The Advisory Board, Cornell University)
+3D visualizations powering new digital experiences for consumers across all devices and browsers.
+Team: Alexa Fleischman (EMC, Box, Boston College), Zack Fleischman (Microsoft Xbox, Zynga, Carnegie Mellon University), Matt Schiller (The Advisory Board, Cornell University).

 The History Project

 Empowering organizations to document, share and present institutional knowledge through a visual collaboration tool.
-Team: Niles Lichtenstein (Harvard, Monitor, Ansible – aquired by IPG, Velti – acquired by Blackstone), Michael Devin (Principal Tech Architect at Frog, DARPA Director’s Medal, GE), Ben Yee (ITP, UX at Gilt Group)
+Team: Niles Lichtenstein (Harvard, Monitor, Ansible — acquired by IPG, Velti — acquired by Blackstone), Michael Devin (principal tech architect at Frog, DARPA Director’s Medal, GE), Ben Yee (ITP, UX at Gilt Group).

 0